Washington

 Biennially, on expiration date.

-Biennially, on the expiration date.
+Biennially, on the expiration date (last day of birth month)

 Continuing Education